FAQs: What is HSP and Empath?

 If Someone had taught you, as a child, skills to deal with these traits, life would have been different, right?

 Wondering what skills I’m talking about see the Parent Coaching, click on this page.
 Stacey works with parents and their children.
 She is skilled at both having a background in counseling and working with families for twenty years.
+To get started click the button and fill out the form, you will get a response within 48 hours.

 Let’s get into more information about Highly Sensitive and Empath traits…..